PlayFab/thundernetes/docs/quickstart.md

 * buildID: this must be the same as the buildID configured in the GameServerBuild
 * sessionID: a GUID that you can use to identify the game server session.
 Must be unique for each game server you allocate.
 If you try to allocate using a sessionID that is in use, the call will return the details of the existing game server.

-> The allocation call is equivalent to calling [RequestMultiplayerServer](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/request-multiplayer-server) in PlayFab Multiplayer Servers.
+> _**NOTE**_: The allocation call is equivalent to calling [RequestMultiplayerServer](https://docs.microsoft.com/rest/api/playfab/multiplayer/multiplayer-server/request-multiplayer-server) in PlayFab Multiplayer Servers.

 Result of the allocate call is the IP/Port of the server in JSON format.